anshkush92/crypto-hunter-mern/Resources.md

     - Basic implmenentation of the Lizard Card

   - [Table](https://mui.com/material-ui/react-table/#main-content) - Table for better view of the data - Give color to the sticky header in the table [Solution](https://codesandbox.io/s/material-demo-szz46?file=/demo.js)

     - Learn how to apply [Table Sorting Youtube](https://www.youtube.com/watch?v=sW6HEiNDJ_s) and understand it fully
+    - Give a [horizontal scroll bar](https://stackoverflow.com/questions/53962761/material-ui-table-horizontal-scroll) to the table using the overflow-X as auto
+    - Make the row as well as the column in the table as sticky [Sticky Column Table](https://stackoverflow.com/questions/51071144/how-to-customize-material-ui-table-row-and-columns-sticky)

   - Change the color of the [TextField](https://mui.com/material-ui/react-text-field/#color) in Material UI